NUMISMATIC ICONS (2020-) by CIT Coin Invest

 COMMON OBVERSE

 As we said earlier, our biggest regret with this series has been the loss of some beautiful obverse designs, but that’s a small price to pay to get those reverse faces at sensible prices.
 Each has an effigy of Queen Elizabeth II by Ian Rank Broadley, surrounded by the usual inscribed issue details.
-It’s likely that 2024 issues will finally move over to the effigy of King Charles III, ironically a royal with strong links to Greece on his father’s side.
+The 2024 issues have moved over to the effigy of King Charles III, ironically a royal with strong links to Greece on his father’s side.
+You can see an example in the Gryphon gallery above.

 COIN PACKAGING